daniazevedo43/SprintManager/README.md

 The API is configured to run in the following environments:

 * **Local:** Used for daily development.
 Uses logs to simulate sending emails and displays the details in the console.
-* **Development:** Used for testing integrations with SendGrid.
-For security reasons, the SendGrid key is not included in the repository.
+* **Development:** Used for testing integrations with SendGrid and to store images in Cloudinary.
+For security reasons, the SendGrid key and the Cloudinary's API key and API secret are not included in the repository.

 ## Database setup